elo-enterprises/k8s-tools/docs/demo-cluster.md

 ### Debugging

-The tests are not a bad start for exercising the cluster.
-Since we blocked on pods or whole-namespaces being ready, we know that nothing is stuck in crash loop or container-pull.
-We also know that there were not errors with the helm charts, and that we can communicate with test-harness pods.
+The tests are not a bad start for exercising the cluster, and instead of displaying platform info you can imagine tests that check service availability.
+Since we blocked on pods or whole-namespaces being ready, we also know that nothing is stuck in crash loop or container-pull.
+And we know that there were not errors with the helm charts, and that we can communicate with the test-harness pod.

 What if you want to inspect or interact with things though?
 The next block of target definitions provides a few aliases to help with this.